 Asbestos and Other Fibres

-We have UKAS accreditation for the analysis of asbestos in bulk materials, soils and aggregates and for the quantification of asbestos in soils and aggregates.
+IOM is a UKAS accredited testing laboratory No 0374 covering the analysis of asbestos in bulk materials, soils and aggregates and for the quantification of asbestos in soils and aggregates.
 We also have accreditation for optical fibre counting and analysis of filters and wipes for asbestos by SEM.